 Watching the Twin Towers fall and the Pentagon burn was a shock to most of the world, but especially Americans who are not accustomed to military attacks on our own soil.
-The aftermath led the USA into prolonged military engagement in the Middle East that continues to this day.
+The aftermath led the USA into prolonged military engagement in the Middle East.
 But this is the very reason that many people claim it was all orchestrated by the USA and/or Israel—since it led to an expansion of their power and influence in the Middle East, they argue, it had to have been planned.

 The conspiracy theories fall into two camps:

 - Those who believe the US government had advance knowledge of the attacks but did nothing because they knew the attacks would justify military expansion in the Mideast.

 - Those who believe that the US actually planned and executed the attacks themselves.

 Although the theories are wide-ranging, they can be organized into the following general categories:

 1. The twin towers fell due to controlled demolition, not from being struck by airplanes.
 Proponents of this theory claim that the impact and resulting fires from crashing jet airliners would not have been sufficient to collapse buildings as tall and well-built as the World Trade Center, and certainly not as quickly as those two buildings caved in.
 Immediately after the attacks, several news sources claimed that the buildings fell due to heat melting the buildings’ steel infrastructure, but the conspiracists have offered evidence that burning jet fuel was not hot enough to melt the steel in these buildings.